Gian-Catrina/Analog_Uhr/readME.md

 ## HTML

 The HTML code isnt written by me as i already said.
 It is written by @retofroelicher.
 Also the HTML file is only there to combine the Java-Script and CSS file.
-And se